ReentrantCoder/code_samples/README.md

 # code_samples
-A collection of prettier code samples for job interviewss
+A collection of prettier code samples for job interviews